Manasseh of Ilya

-Manasseh ben Joseph of Ilya (Menashe Ilyer, 1767–1831), known by his pseudonym Ben Porat, was a Talmudist, rabbi and forerunner of the haskalah, or Jewish enlightenment.
+Manasseh ben Joseph of Ilya (Menashe Ilyer, 1767–1831), known by his pseudonym Ben Porat, was a Talmudist, rabbi, and writer who has been described as a forerunner of the haskalah, or Jewish enlightenment.
+This characterization, which derives largely from an 1858 biography by the maskil Mordecai Plungian, was disputed by Manasseh's own students and has been contested by later traditional scholars.

-Biography
+Personal life

+Born in Smorgon, he pursued secular sciences and learning, such as higher mathematics, alongside his Talmudic studies.
+He was a student of the Vilna Gaon.

+Married at 15 in an arranged marriage, he divorced shortly after, and remarried in 1784 to the daughter of a wealthy merchant from Ilya.

+He died in 1831 in the second cholera pandemic.

+Ezra Brudno was his great-grandson.

+Work

-Born in Smorgon before relocating to Ilya, he shifted from focusing on the Talmud to secular sciences and learning such as higher mathematics.
-Manesseh was a conservative and a humanitarian, expressing ideas of unity and cooperation in secular and Jewish learning.
+Manasseh was a conservative and a humanitarian, expressing ideas of unity and cooperation in secular and Jewish learning.
 His writings can be seen as a blending of Talmudic thought and European enlightenment philosophy.
 He can be seen as a precursor of modernity among Eastern European Jews.
-He was a student of the Vilna Gaon.
+The characterization of Manasseh as a maskil, which derives largely from Mordecai Plungian's 1858 biography Ben Porat, was disputed in his own century by his students and has been contested by later traditional scholars, notably Rabbi David Kamenetsky in his 2023 edition of Manasseh's collected writings.

 He was concerned with education of the Russian Jewish children.
-In his 1807 Pesher Dabar, he wrote:"...the Jews are divorced from real life and its practical needs and demands; that the leaders of the Jews are short-sighted men who, instead of enlightening their followers, darken their intellect with casuistic restrictions, in which each rabbi endeavors to outdo his predecessors and contemporaries.
+In his 1807 Pesher Davar, he wrote:"...the Jews are divorced from real life and its practical needs and demands; that the leaders of the Jews are short-sighted men who, instead of enlightening their followers, darken their intellect with casuistic restrictions, in which each rabbi endeavors to outdo his predecessors and contemporaries.
 The wealthy class thinks only of its profits, and is not scrupulous with regard to the means of getting money.
 Even those who are honest and endeavor to help their poorer brethren do it in such an unintelligent way that they do harm rather than good.
 Instead of educating the children of the poor to become artisans, they add to the number of idlers, and are thus responsible for the dangerous consequences of such an education."

-Manasseh was critical of traditional sources of information and authorities such as Rashi, the traditional interpretation of the Mishnah in the Gemara, and the Shulchan Aruch, and would have been put under a ban but not for the assistance of an influential rabbi, Joseph Mazel of Wyazyn, who took an interest in him.
-Elijah, the Gaon of Wilna, his teacher, found out that Manasseh had met with Shneur Zalman of Liadi and suspected him of Hasidic tendencies, which he denied although he did sympathize somewhat with that movement.
-The Orthodox community was supicious of him for his interest in secular philosophy, mathematics, and astronomy.
-He planned to go to Berlin to study with Moses Mendelssohn, but his Orthodox coreligionists intervened with the Prussian authorities to deny him a passport, so he was forced to return home, but continued to study German, Polish, natural philosophy, and mechanics.